SatSim/zedboard-system/README.txt

-3. Make Xenomai userspace support cd ~/zedboard mkdir xentemp mkdir xenbuild cd xenbuild
+3. Make Xenomai userspace support cd ~/zedboard mkdir xentemp cd xentemp
-../xenomai-2.6.3/configure CFLAGS="-march=armv7-a" LDFLAGS="-march=armv7-a" --build=i686-pc-linux-gnu --host=arm-xilinx-linux-gnueabi-
-(If that fails, try without the dash between 7 and a.) make DESTDIR=../xentemp install
-(Now you should have two directories: dev containing some device files and usr containing a directory called xenomai.)
-(Copy your uramdisk.image.gz from step 1 to this directory) (All the sudos in the upcoming section are there for a reason - it may not work without them) sudo mkdir tmprootfs dd if=uramdisk.image.gz of=ramdisk.image.gz bs=64 skip=1 mv uramdisk.image.gz old_uramdisk.image.gz gunzip -c ramdisk.image.gz | sudo sh -c 'cd /tmp/rootfs/ && cpio -i' sudo mv dev/* tmprootfs/dev/ sudo mv usr/* tmprootfs/usr/ sh -c 'cd tmprootfs/ && sudo find . | sudo cpio -H newc -o' | gzip -9 > ramdisk.image.gz mkimage -A arm -T ramdisk -C gzip -d ramdisk.image.gz uramdisk.image.gz rm ramdisk.image.gz
+(Copy your uramdisk.image.gz from step 1 to this directory) (All the sudos in the upcoming section are there for a reason - it may not work without them) sudo mkdir tmprootfs dd if=uramdisk.image.gz of=ramdisk.image.gz bs=64 skip=1 mv uramdisk.image.gz old_uramdisk.image.gz gunzip -c ramdisk.image.gz | sudo sh -c 'cd tmprootfs && cpio -i' cd .. mkdir xenbuild cd xenbuild
+../xenomai-2.6.3/configure CFLAGS="-march=armv7-a" LDFLAGS="-march=armv7-a" --build=i686-pc-linux-gnu --host=arm-xilinx-linux-gnueabi
+(If that fails, try without the dash between 7 and a.) make DESTDIR=/home/YOURUSERNAMEHERE/zedboard/xentemp/tmprootfs install (You have to use the absolute path, not ~/zedboard/whatever.
+It also may make you use sudo for the above command.) cd ../xentemp/tmprootfs/root sudo nano .bash_profile
+(On the line below "export PATH=\" and above "/bin:\" add "/usr/xenomai/bin:\", save and exit) (Let's do one more thing while we're here: keep it from taking forever to try to set up the network on boot) cd ../etc/network sudo nano interfaces
+(Comment out the "auto lo" line, save, exit) cd ../../.. sh -c 'cd tmprootfs/ && sudo find . | sudo cpio -H newc -o' | gzip -9 > ramdisk.image.gz mkimage -A arm -T ramdisk -C gzip -d ramdisk.image.gz uramdisk.image.gz rm ramdisk.image.gz